Land Selling

 A perc test, short for percolation test, is an essential soil test to determine land suitability for installing a septic system.
 It specifically measures how quickly water drains through the soil in a test hole, indicating the soil's ability to absorb and filter liquid waste from a septic system.

 Perc tests are crucial because septic systems allow wastewater to flow from the septic tank into underground leach lines, gradually seeping into the surrounding soil.
 If the soil cannot adequately take in this liquid waste, the system will fail, causing expensive damage and posing health hazards from untreated sewage.
+If you're thinking "I want to sell my land," understanding perc test results is essential as they significantly impact your property's value and marketability.
 That's why most counties require passing a perc test before permitting septic system installation.
 In other words, no perc, no house!

 How Much Does a Perc Test Cost?